-i Other reasons to feel confident - Corporate Risk Management Group and risk register
+i Other reasons to feel confident - Corporate Risk Management Strategic risk register j Other reasons to be confident - low number of complaints and whistleblowing cases

 The format of the risk register continues to be revised as the County Council develops its business operating model.
-In addition, the Senior Leadership Team challenge the coverage of the register.
+In addition, members' of the Senior Leadership Team challenges the coverage of the register.